Health and Social Services

 EPSU is the recognised European social partner organisation for workers in the hospital and health care sector throughout the European Union.

 Mathias Maucher is the EPSU Policy Officer for the sector.
-The President of the EPSU Standing Committee for Health and Social Services is Dr. Margret Steffen of Ver.di, Germany and the Vice-Presidents are Maryvonne Nicolle of CFDT Santé-Sociaux (France), Christina Mc Anea of UNISON (UK) and Kirsi Sillanpää of TEHY (Finland).
-Please find here a picture of the HSS Presidential Team.
+The President of the EPSU Standing Committee for Health and Social Services is Maryvonne Nicolle of CFDT Santé-Sociaux, France and the Vice-Presidents are Christina Mc Anea of UNISON (UK), Kirsi Sillanpää of TEHY (Finland) and Razvan Gae of Sanitas (Romania).
+Please find here a picture of the HSS Presidential Team 2014-2018 and here a picture of the new HSS Presidential Team 2018-2019 elected in the SC HSS on 2 October 2018.
 You can also get their contact details by clicking on the button below "View Contacts"

 Find out who is your national EPSU representative for health and services below.View contacts